 Imagine that you are pitching a movie idea to a director.
 For this activity, your tutor will act as the director.
 Your movie can be about anything and in any genre- a stopmotion movie, a horror flick, an animated movie and so forth.

 NOTE: You will only complete the storyboard.
 You will not actually create the film.
 A storyboard template is attached to help you, but you can use web tools if you prefer.

 1st.
 Download the attached storyboard template and complete it with the necessary details.
-If these details do not apply, please write that.
+If these details do not apply, please write so.
 Do not leave any area blank.
-Alternatively, you could complete your storyboard using one these free tools, but it must be at least 6 frames long.
+Alternatively, you could complete your storyboard using one of these free tools, but it must be at least 6 frames long.

 Storyboard That - Choose the 2 X3 option.

 Storyboard Generator - Follow the instructions to create a storyboard that is at least 2X3.

 Storyboard Template for Google Drive - Use Google Draw or upload images

 2nd.
 If you like, spread the word at Twitter using the course hashtag, #storytelling_INTEF.

 When you finish your storyboard, click on the Add submission button below and submit your storyboard in a text file or post the link, then click Save changes so your contribution is recorded.
 Once registered, you can modify at any time by clicking on Edit my submission, until you send it for grading by clicking on Submit Job.

 The instructor will verify that you have completed this task and assess it using the corresponding rubric.